wcerfgba/jpreston.xyz/notes-on-organization-design.md

 Organizations contain many structures, which are networks of relationships between members and resources.

-In the normal mode, structures are dependent on processes, because a process defines the interactions betweens members and resources which constitute a structure.
+In the normal mode, structures are dependent on processes, because a process defines the interactions between members and resources which constitute a structure.
 We can describe many structures in an organization, such as a tree of departments and teams, or a tree of managers and their reports, or a RACI grid, or the flows of inputs and outputs between different processes, but all of these structures exist as a 'shadow' of the processes which are operating within the organization on daily, weekly, and monthly bases.
 If a worker never has to communicate with their manager or vice versa, it is questionable if there should really be a line connecting them in the org chart, and if that manager-report structure and relationship really exists.

 In the meta mode, structures are sometimes proscribed by conventional wisdom, a desire to maintain oversight, control, or authority, or because particular members want to hold particular roles.
 It is possible for structures to come before processes, but WOPRS argues that this is faulty, and instead structures should arise totally from the reality of the processes which exist in the organization.
-If a problem is detected, it is never a problem of structure, it is always a problem of process, and when that problem is fixed by changing the processes, then the change may be reflected in a change in a structure as well.
+If a problem is detected, it is never a problem of structure, it is always a problem of process, and when that problem is fixed by changing the processes, then the change may be reflected in a change in a structures.

-Structure occurs in all of the previously discussed models and subsumes all of these definitions.
-Where WOPRS structure differs is this insight that structure arises from processes, rather than existing by itself.
+Structure occurs in all of the previously discussed models and WOPRS' definition of structure subsumes all of these other definitions.
+Where WOPRS structure differs is this insight that structures arise from processes, rather than existing by themselves.

-### The minimal WOPRS organization
+### WOPRS in practice

+To implement WOPRS, an organization must start with a minimal set of meta-processes, which allow organization designers to iteratively develop the objectives and processes of the organization.
+The organization should create a central repository of process documents, and populate this initially with the meta-processes.
+Each meta-process can then be invoked to further build out this suite of processes, and these processes in turn will build out the objectives, structures, and information resources of the organization.
+Thus I present the fundamental meta-process "Implement WOPRS" and the referenced suite of initial meta-processes.

+#### The "Implement WOPRS" process

+1. Choose a document repository for storing process documents and other WOPRS documentation.
+   1. This should be readable by all members of the organization
+      1. because members will need to consult these processes in order to carry out their tasks
+      2. and because members will need to know the objectives of the organization to keep themselves aligned
+      3. and because members need to know how the meta-processes work, so they can create change in the organization.
+   2. Possible options include:
+      1. A big folder on a desk somewhere.
+      2. A digital documentation system such as Notion, Google Docs, or Dropbox.
+      3. Text files in a version control system or file system, like Git or NFS.
+2. Create a section in the WOPRS document repository labelled "Processes".
+3. Create a document for each meta-process from the below documentation of "Initial meta-processes".
+4. Begin the "Update objectives" process.

+#### Initial meta-processes

+##### Update objectives

+1. In the root of the WOPRS document repository, create a document labelled "Objectives" if it does not already exist.
+2. Edit the "Objectives" document with the new objectives.
+   1. Organize objectives into a nested list, such that sub-items are necessary conditions of their super-item.
+   2. Try to make objectives specific and measurable.
+      1. It should be possible for any member of the organization with access to the necessary data to conclusively determine if the objective has been met or not.
+3. Once the objectives have been updated, begin "Evaluate processes" to determine if processes are still relevant or require updating.

+##### Evaluate processes

+##### Create a process

+##### Update or replace a process

+##### Remove a process

+##### Update structure documentation

 ...
 TODO ... <!-- ...
 TODO ... meta-processes, bootstrapping,  -->

+### Summary

 ### References